EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Rhombus Antenna](Types_of_Antenna/Rhombus-Antenna-Pattern.gif)

-Figure 1.4: Rhombus Antenna Propagation Pattern.*
+*Figure 1.42: Rhombus Antenna Propagation Pattern.*
 The Rhombus antenna produces one of the most "pointed" patterns of any wire-based antenna.
 - Alignment: The main lobe points directly out of the "nose" of the diamond (away from the feed point).
 - Main Lobe: It is extremely narrow, making it excellent for long-distance communication where the target location is fixed.